agaitanis/msc_thesis/README.md

 	* Move the picture by pressing Shift + Left Click.
 * Delect elements
 	* Press the "Detect elements" button to detect the floorplan elements using the exported model.
+	* Select the items on the list to draw the predicted floorplan elements on the picture.
 * Create graph
 	* Press the "Create graph" button to automatically create the graph of the rooms/doors layout.
 * Edit graph